 In June 2020, the Company entered into a reseller agreement with Stanley Black & Decker, an investor in the Company.
 Stanley Black & Decker's electronic security business was acquired by Securitas AB ("Securitas") in 2023.
 Securitas, directly or through its affiliates, resells the Company's products.
-Effective in the first fiscal quarter of 2024, while the reseller agreement is still in effect, Securitas is no longer considered a related party.
-During the three months ended March 31, 2023, revenue from Securitas' reseller services was \$0.4 million.
+Effective in the first quarter of 2024, while the reseller agreement is still in effect, Securitas is no longer considered a related party.
+During the three and six months ended June 30, 2023, revenue from Securitas' reseller services was \$0.5 million and \$0.9 million, respectively.
 As of December 31, 2023, accounts receivable related to Securitas' reseller services was \$0.6 million.